andyzhouty/Djask/docs/source/index.rst

 .. image:: _static/djask.png
    :alt: Djask
    :align: center
+   :width: 500px

 Welcome to Djask
 =================================

 Djask is full-featured Python Web framework based on the famous project `Flask <https://flask.palletsprojects.com/>`_.
-It aims to be as extensible as Flask, as powerful as Django.
+It aims to be *a Django in Flask*.
 It features a pluggable admin interface just like Django.
 Also based on `Grey Li <https://greyli.com>`_'s project `APIFlask <https://apiflask.com>`_, Djask comes with a full support of Web APIs.

-Currently, Djask supports SQLAlchemy only and more ORMs are going to be supported.
+Djask is closely bound to the powerful ORM `SQLAlchemy <https://www.sqlalchemy.org>`_, giving you best experiences.

 API Reference
 -------------